Can an employee who is adopting a child from within the UK take on paid work during adoption leave?

 It is also a matter for agreement between the employer and the employee whether the days are worked as a single block or separately.
 The amount to be paid to an employee for working during adoption leave is also a matter for agreement between the parties and should reflect the nature of the work and the amount done.
 The employer will need to consider how any contractual payment for work done on a particular day will work alongside any statutory adoption pay due.

-If the employee works for another employer during the statutory adoption pay period, the employer will need to check whether or not the employee worked for the other employer during the week in which he or she was notified of the match for adoption.
+If the employee works for another employer during the statutory adoption pay period, the employer will need to check whether or not the employee worked for the other employer during the week in which they were notified of the match for adoption.
 If the employee did, statutory adoption pay should be paid as usual.
 If the employee did not, the employer must stop paying statutory adoption pay from the start of the week that the employee works for the other employer.
 It is up to the employee to inform the employer about working for someone else during the statutory adoption pay period.